 We Need People Looking Out for Us

-In late October there was a video released of an interview with Meghan Markel (wife of Prince Harry, new mom to Archie) discussing adjusting to her new life.
+Meghan Markel was interviewed by Tom Bradby in October after her son Archie was born.
 Tom Bradby, the interviewer brought up some concerns Harry mentioned in a previous conversation.
 His concern for the dynamics surrounding his wife and the press are public, but I believe for many this video humanized Meghan in a new way.

 Here is part of the transcript: